antonrafael/returnName/README.md

 ## Technical implementation description
 Firstly, a backend for the agent is built using the Node.js [discord package](https://discord.js.org/).
 For messaging events, it checks whether the message begins with the reserved keyword *!speckly*, and then runs the Python script with the NLP logic by using Node's *child_process*.
-It is able to send the output from that script to a localhost port by usign *express*, and then read it back by using *axios*.

 The Machine Learning part is carried out in the Python script with the help of the [Hugging Face transformers library](https://github.com/huggingface/transformers).
 Successive queries are run